bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

-I'm hunkered down at home in Dayton Ohio.
-We're vaccinated, but we'll probably continue to play it safe until the kids are too.
+I'm at home in Dayton Ohio.
+The weather is (slowly) getting warmer.

+In 2022, I'm working on cultivating optimism and enthusiasm.
+The world has been a sea of pessimism and fear over the past two years and I'm tired of it.
+Instead, I'm deciding to be the change I want to see.
+Ask me what changes I'm making.
+Even better, join me.
+Maybe it'll catch on.

 ## At Work

-I've just passed 6 years working at [Sparkbox](https://seesparkbox.com/), building web applications.
-Our office recently transitioned to 100% remote (even post-pandemic), so I'm working from home for the forseeable future.
-I'm currently working on [a high-profile e-commerce project](https://www.linkedin.com/posts/ashleyszwec_so-proud-of-my-team-for-delivering-the-front-end-activity-6808777034286927872-r61b) using ReactJS and Typescript.

-Whenever I get a spare evening, I usually spend it working on [musicboxfun.com](https://musicboxfun.com), an online tool you can use to make songs for a [DIY music box](https://musicboxfun.com/guides/diy-music-box).
+After nearly 7 years of building web applications at [Sparkbox](https://seesparkbox.com/), I've accepted a new (remote) position at [Formidable](https://formidable.com/).
+Sparkbox was a magical place and [I will miss it a lot](https://twitter.com/BryanEBraun/status/1489741479249682432).
+My new role should provide many opportunities for me to learn and grow and I'm looking forward to that.

 ## At Home

-I'm spending a lot of time at home these days and it suits me.
-I'm more involved with the kids learning and it's fun coming up with [lunch lessons](https://www.instagram.com/lunchlesson/) and seeing [daily demos](/2019/07/16/daily-demos-a-ritual-for-raising-kids-that-create/).
+Working remotely means I'm spending a lot of time at home these days.
+I'm more involved with the kids learning and it's been fun coming up with [lunch lessons](https://www.instagram.com/lunchlesson/) and seeing [daily demos](/2019/07/16/daily-demos-a-ritual-for-raising-kids-that-create/).
+I've recently started getting together with some friends to play games in the evening and that's been really fun.
 Saturdays I do a lot of reluctant home maintenance.
 Sundays I spend all day with my family.

 ---

 _This page was inspired by Derek Sivers and [his /now page](https://sivers.org/now)._

-_This page was last updated: June 13th, 2021_
+_This page was last updated: Feb 18th, 2022_